Quantum computations without definite causal structure: No go theorem for the classical switch of black boxes

+As anticipated in the previous sections, we will now show that there exist functions of black boxes that are implementable by means of elementary operations, but cannot be represented by a circuit obeying rules 1-4.

-The key counterexample for point {\em i)} is provided by the following function of boxes $\boxed f$ and $\boxed g$, that depends on a control bit $x$:
+The key counterexample is provided by the switch supermap, which corresponds to the following function of two qubit black boxes $\boxed f$ and $\boxed g$ and of a classical control bit $x$:

-The two boxes $\boxed{f}$ and $\boxed{g}$---along with the classical bit $x$---are the \emph{input} of the function, and must be regarded as {\em single} calls to two different oracles during the computation.
+The two black boxes $\boxed{f}$ and $\boxed{g}$---along with the classical bit $x$---are the \emph{input} of the function, and must be regarded as {\em single} calls to two different oracles during the computation.
 The above example can be generalized in various ways, for example by putting between $f$ and $g$ a third box $\boxed {U_x}$ that depends on the value of the bit $x$, or by leaving between $f$ and $g$ an open slot in which a third arbitrary transformation can be inserted.

-It is easy to imagine a physical device that implements the function $S$.
-Consider a machine with two slots, in which the user can plug two {\em variable} boxes $\boxed{f}$ and $\boxed{g}$ at his choice, as in the following figure.
+It is easy to imagine a physical device that implements the function {\tt SWITCH}.
+Consider a machine with two slots, in which the user can plug two {\em variable} boxes $\boxed{f}$ and $\boxed{g}$ at his choice, as in the following Fig.~\ref{fig:box}.

 The machine is programmed with the following code:

 {\tt\obeylines PROGRAM "SWITCH" if $x=1$ \quad then \qquad do $\Qcircuit @C=1em @R=.7em @!
 R { & \gate{f} &\gate{g}&\qw}$ \quad else \qquad do $\Qcircuit @C=1em @R=.7em @!
 R { & \gate{g} &\gate{f}&\qw}$ endif}